-The Medicare AEP lasts from October 15 to December 7 each year.
+Fall Medicare open enrollment lasts from October 15 to December 7 each year.
 During this time, you may be able to sign up for, change or disenroll from a Medicare Advantage plan.

-You could potentially qualify for a Medicare Special Enrollment Period (SEP) at any time throughout the year if you experience a qualifying life event.
+You could potentially qualify for a Medicare Special Enrollment Period (SEP) if you experience a qualifying life event.

-These qualifying events can include situations such as moving to a new plan service area, being released from jail, moving into or out of a skilled nursing facility and more.
+These qualifying events can include situations such as moving to a new plan service area, moving into or out of a skilled nursing facility and more.

 A licensed insurance agent can help determine if you are eligible for a Special Enrollment Period.